How to convert Esri Shapefile to KML

 Data Attribution

-The Forward Sortation Areas data set provided here comes from Statistics Canada, 2011 Census Digital Boundary Files, 2013.
+The Forward Sortation Areas data set provided here is sourced from Statistics Canada's 2011 Census Digital Boundary Files, 2013.
 Reproduced and distributed on an "as is" basis with the permission of Statistics Canada. © This data includes information copied with permission from Canada Post Corporation.

 Was this article helpful?